 A leading forensic research and analysis service with unparalleled experience in analysis of soils, waters and other ecological/environmental materials.

-James Hutton Limited is one of seven European partners of the Water Test Network; an ERDF funded project which supports SMEs in North-West Europe (NWE) to test, demonstrate and develop new products for the water sector.
+James Hutton Limited is one of eight European partners of the Water Test Network; an ERDF funded project which supports SMEs in North-West Europe (NWE) to test, demonstrate and develop new products for the water sector.